-- a. improving the commercial prospects of innovative start-ups in international markets - b. developing Australia's innovation ecosystem so that innovative start-ups can thrive and flourish in international markets - c. developing the capability of incubators to facilitate and foster innovative start-ups with the potential to operate in international markets - d. developing new incubators' capabilities in regional Australia, that support internationally focussed start-ups - e. developing and collaborating with start-ups that use public data as part of their business.
+- a. improving the commercial prospects of innovative start-ups in international markets - developing Australia's innovation ecosystem so that innovative start-ups can thrive and flourish in international markets - c. developing new and/or existing incubators' capabilities in regional Australia, that support internationally focussed start-ups - d. developing the capability of incubators to facilitate and foster innovative start-ups with the potential to operate in international markets - e. developing and collaborating with start-ups that use public data as part of their business.